 Ali, 13 years old, stands in the middle of destroyed buildings in his neighbourhood in Sana'a.

-A statement from Fabrizio Carboni, the regional director for the Near and Middle East for the International Committee of the Red Cross, on the situation in Yemen.
+A statement from Fabrizio Carboni, the regional director for the Near and Middle East for the ICRC, on the situation in Yemen.

 Geneva (ICRC) - A political solution for Yemen is urgently needed.
 Meanwhile, as long as the warring parties ignore international humanitarian law – the laws of war that protect civilians – the tremendous suffering across the country will continue and extreme hunger will turn more desperate, until potentially reaching famine.